d3/d3-plugins/d3/fisheye/README.md

 });
 ```

 The distortion operator takes as input an object with `x` and `y` attributes, and returns a new object with `x`, `y` and `z` attributes.
-The returned object represents the distorted position of the input object.
-The returned `z` property indicates a scaling factor, so that you can optionally increase the size of distorted elements.
+The returned object represents the distorted position of the input object; the `z` property is a scaling factor so that you can optionally distort the size of elements as well.

-For example, to apply fisheye distortion to a force layout, you can stash the distorted positions in a `display` property on each node, and then use the distorted positions to update the nodes and links:
+For example, to apply fisheye distortion to a force layout, stash the distorted positions in a `display` property on each node, and then use the distorted positions to update the nodes and links:

 ```js
 svg.on("mousemove", function() {